-Are your kids hesitant to try new foods?
-It is normal for kids not to be as adventurous as adults when it comes to trying new foods; however, many kids just refuse to try anything new, and this can be very frustrating to parents.
-Don’t give up!
+There are thousands of parents in the MOMables community with kids that are hesitant to try new foods.
+It is normal for kids not to be as adventurous as adults when it comes to trying new foods; however, many kids just refuse to try anything new, and this can be very frustrating for any parent.

-With many parents finding success with our P.E.A.S.
-Course, where we help parents create a better mealtime environment for their Picky Eater, we’ve found that the following tips from our strategies were most helpful:
+With many parents finding success with our Picky Eaters Program the feedback is confirmation that the following 5 strategies are most helpful:

 It’s easy for kids to get overwhelmed with a lot of something new on their plate.
 When you plate food for your child, start with a very, very, small portion.